9368

 • It indicates if the network is performing as designed and intended.

-VSWR has an important impact on through power so continuous monitoring allows trends to be seen.
+VSWR has an impact on through power so continuous monitoring allows trends to be seen.
 Without VSWR monitoring, the first time you hear of a problem may be from your end-users.

 How to Remotely Monitor VSWR